-The winter in Norway is the time of the darkness.
-And that means the higher chance of spotting the Aurora.
+The winter in Norway is a time of darkness.
+And that means a higher chance of spotting the Aurora.
 Staring into the black night sky illuminated by the Northern Lights in Norway should be on everyone’s bucket list.
 The best time to visit Norway for Northern Lights is in winter.

 Stay in the ice hotel

 Every year in winter in Norway and around the whole of Scandinavia, special hotels are being built.
 The ice hotels, that you can find in northern Norway in Alta are made entirely from snow and ice.
 They feature several bedrooms, ice bars, ice chapels, and ice artwork.
 It takes about five weeks of hard work to have a hotel ready.